General Admission Requirements

 - Students admitted to the program are encouraged to complete all prerequisite courses before entering the program.

-- Students may enter the program without having completed prerequisite courses, but it is strongly discouraged because it may delay the student’s course of studies.
+- Students may enter the program without having completed prerequisite courses, but it is strongly discouraged because it may delay their course of studies.

 - All prerequisite courses must be completed by the end of the fall semester of the student’s entry year.
 Students who have not completed all prerequisite courses by this time will not be permitted to enroll in spring semester classes.